X

 I’m actually sorry.
 Okay.
 Yeah.
 So I’ll just try to be a little loud.
 My first question is bookkeeping.
 Is it fair to assume part of the realization improvement that you’ve seen in the quarter is also to do with the repeat appreciation?

-D Muthukumaran
+D. Muthukumaran

 Pulkit Patni

-Okay, Is that better Muthu?
+Okay.
+Is that better, Muthu?

-D Muthukumaran
+D. Muthukumaran

-Yeah, yeah it’s better.
+Yeah.
+Yeah, it’s better.
 Please go ahead.

 Pulkit Patni

-D Muthukumaran
+D. Muthukumaran

-So this is also a matter that was approved by shareholders yesterday in the extraordinary general meeting.
-If you go back pulkit to the deal construct, you know along with our acquisition came certain non port related assets and liabilities.
-We said that you know, in short order, as much, as soon as possible we will take them out.
-We guided over a few months time frame but we actually ended up doing within a month.
-And also you know, as of now it stands approved.
+So this is also a matter that was approved by shareholders yesterday in the Extraordinary General Meeting.
+If you go back, Pulkit, to the deal construct, along with our acquisition came certain non-port related assets and liabilities.
+We said that in short order as much — as soon as possible we will take them out.
+We guided over a few months’ time frame, but we actually ended up doing within a month.
+And also as of now it stands approved.
 So it’s only an accounting entry that we need to pass.
-So for all practical purpose you can ignore them as we speak today.
+So for all practical purpose, you can ignore them as we speak today.
+But just to give you a sense of amount, because you asked for the amount, we have indicated the amount to be USD2.54 billion as on 31 January 2026.
+However, none of these have any bearing.
+And as of today it stands dissolved and there are no non-core assets and liabilities as we speak.

 Pulkit Patni

-D Muthukumaran
+D. Muthukumaran

-If you want I can give.
+The broad outlook, if you want, I can give.

 Ashwani Gupta

 I don’t know from where you got this number.
-Coal has got different coals, right?
-Coal has got thermal coal, thermal coal has got imported coal and coastal coal.
-So imported coal is going down but coastal coal is increasing, right?
+Coal has got different coals, right.
+Coal has got thermal coal.
+Thermal coal has got imported coal and coastal coal.
+So imported coal is going down, but coastal coal is increasing, right.
 All India level coastal coal is increasing.
 Then second is the coking coal.
-Coking coal is used in the steel industries because the steel is having a growth.
-The coking coal is also having a growth at 10.8% is the growth which is on the coking coal, right?
-Then coastal coal 1.9% is the coastal coal.
+Coking coal is used in the steel industries, because the steel is having a growth.
+The coking coal is also having a growth.
+10.8% is the growth which is on the coking coal, right.
+Then coastal coal, 1.9% is the coastal coal.

 So at first to answer to your question, coal is not going down.
 Overall coal is going up.
-Only the thermal coal which is linked to the import is going down.
-Right?
-So as far as we are concerned we have a business portfolio which is mix of container, coal, iron ore, liquid and so on.
-And we manage the mix in the way trade is progressing.
+Only the thermal coal, which is linked to the import is going down, right.
+So as far as we are concerned, we have a business portfolio which is mix of container, coal, iron ore, liquid and so on, and we manage the mix in the way trade is progressing.
 So if the imported thermal coal is going down, it’s not going to change the needle as you would have seen.
 It has not changed the needle in this quarter also.

 Pulkit Patni